SANSA-Stack/SANSA-Stack/sansa-query/README.md

 // run a SPARQL
 // a) SELECT query and return an RDD of bindings val result: RDD[Binding] = ontopEngine.execSelect("SELECT ...
 WHERE { ... }")
+// each binding is basically a mapping from variable to value, thus, we could easily post-process the result result.foreach (b => {
+  // get value of a specific var val sVar = Var.alloc("s") val sNode = b.get(sVar)
+  ...

+  // or get all variables of the binding and then proceed with those val vars = b.vars()
+  ...
+})

 // b) ASK query and return a boolean value val result: Boolean = ontopEngine.execAsk("ASK WHERE { ... }")